kevinsewell/aronim-bookstore/docs/adr/017_caching_strategy.md

-# ADR-015: Caching Strategy for Spring Boot Application
+# ADR-017: Caching Strategy for Spring Boot Application

 ## Status
 Accepted

 ## Date
-[Current Date]
+2025-03-01

 ## Context
 Our application needs to handle significant read traffic efficiently while maintaining data consistency and system performance.
 We need a caching strategy that: